 Written by: Hailey Motooka, Bonnie Feldman, DDS, MBA, Ellen M. Martin

 Celiac disease is an autoimmune disorder that causes damage to the small intestine when gluten is ingested.
 When a celiac patient eats gluten – a protein in wheat, rye, and barley – it triggers an imperfectly understood abnormal immune response that damages the villi of the small intestine, inhibiting nutrient absorption.
 Absorption is important because it’s the body’s way of converting digested food into useable energy.
-In addition to malnutrition, celiac disease can cause long-term ill effects, including anemia, fatigue, infertility, neurological disorders, the development of other autoimmune conditions, and more.
+In addition to malnutrition, celiac disease can cause long-term ill effects like anemia, fatigue, and infertility.
+More consequences include neurological disorders, the development of other autoimmune conditions, and more.
 Learn more about the symptoms, diagnosis, and treatment here.

 Overall, about 3 million people in the US suffer from celiac disease, which is largely under- or misdiagnosed.
 For this reason, Alice Bast founded Beyond Celiac in 2003, a non-profit that unites with patients and partners to drive diagnosis, advance research and accelerate the discovery of new treatments and a cure.
 On October 10, 2018, Beyond Celiac hosted their second annual research symposium to discuss the very latest in celiac disease research.